-Energy, representing 17 states and the U.S. Virgin Islands, with the purpose to enable state energy regulators to explore key nuclear power issues.
-During the height of the COVID-19 outbreak, Commissioner Bailey worked with utility providers to assist customers in a time of economic distress by temporarily suspending utility disconnections and maintaining access to critical utility services.
-Following the extreme winter events in February 2021, Commissioner Bailey is leading an investigation by the Commission into the resiliency of our electric power system, ensuring our generating plants are adequately winterized and prioritizing power flow to critical infrastructure-such as hospitals, police stations, fire stations and long term care facilities.
+During the early stages of the COVID-19 outbreak, Commissioner Bailey worked with utility providers to assist customers in a time of economic distress by temporarily suspending utility disconnections and maintaining access to critical utility services.
+Following the extreme winter events in February 2021, Commissioner Bailey led an investigation by the Commission into the resiliency of our utility systems. ensuring critical components are adequately winterized and prioritizing power flow to essential facilities - such as hospitals, police stations, fire stations and long-term care facilities.
 As a strong consumer advocate, Commissioner Bailey's primary goal is ensuring transparency in government for the everyday citizen.
-He continues to protect consumers and makes certain that every person he serves has a voice at the table and is treated fairly.
 Through his weekly newsletters, he keeps the public informed on the issues that impact constituents and makes sure their interests are being served.

-A sixth generation Mississippian, Commissioner Bailey has lived in Madison County with his wife Rhonda for the past 17 years.
+A sixth generation Mississippian, Commissioner Bailey has lived in Madison County with his wife Rhonda for the past 18 years.